cicsdev/cics-banking-sample-application-cbsa/etc/install/base/doc/CBSA_base_cobol_installation_instructions.md

 -   a Db2 subsystem (v12 or greater)

--   a zOS Connect EE server.
+-   a zOS Connect server.

 These instructions detail the steps required to: